 Federal Grant Specific Requirements

 There are additional requirements to the grants included in Section IV of this Exhibit that are not universal to all grants that DBHDS administers.
 Included below, by grant name, is a list of the grant specific requirements as required by federal statute, regulation, and policy.
+Use this link for Allowable Recovery Support Services Expenditures through the SUBG and the MHBG.

 SAMHSA GRANTS